TYPO3-cookbooks/site-chefcitypo3org/README.md

 Jenkins Infrastructure for TYPO3 Cookbook Testing
 =================================================

-This project contains a Jenkins setup for testing the TYPO3 Chef Cookbooks from [https://github.com/TYPO3-cookbooks/](https://github.com/TYPO3-cookbooks/).
+This project contains a Chef repository for a Jenkins setup for testing the TYPO3 Chef Cookbooks from [https://github.com/TYPO3-cookbooks/](https://github.com/TYPO3-cookbooks/).